-Colin became Head of Department of POLSIS in October 2009, having spent earlier periods in his career at the Universities of Ulster and Exeter.
+Colin was Head of Department of POLSIS from October 2009 - September 2012, having spent earlier periods in his career at the Universities of Exeter and Ulster.

 Other professional appointments